Archive for May, 2011

 Posted on May 24th, 2011 · Posted in TBI Voices

-This entry is part 6 of 20 in the series Jeremiah Part Six By Attorney Gordon Johnson The uninitiated think of TBI as a cognitive disorder, but it is far more than that.
+Walk After TBI: Jeremiah Part Six The uninitiated think of TBI as a cognitive disorder, but it is far more than that.
 Some portion of brain controls everything that we do, including all motor activities.
-A significant proportion of..
+A significant proportion of severe brain injury survivors lose the ability to walk after TBI, without..

 Read more